KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-05-13-app-engine-mapreduce-api-part-4-combining-sequential-mapreduce-jobs.md

 ---
 title: "App Engine MapReduce API - Part 4: Combining Sequential MapReduce Jobs"
 date: 2014-05-13T10:40:38Z
-description: "In this post we will see how to chain multiple MapReduce Pipelines together to perform sequential tasks."
 tags:
   - "app engine"
   - "mapreduce"